Open source projects and donations

 Not long ago, I had an argument with a guy on a forum I used to be an active member of.
-This moron, in order to make his case, publicly implied that the reason I ask for donations for the Archphile project is to buy new speakers.
-He knew (from a post I wrote about it) that I am in search of a new pair of speakers after many many years, he wanted to harm my public image, so he decided that it was time to backbite me.
+This moron, in order to make his case, publicly implied that the main reason I ask for donations for the Archphile project is in order to buy some new speakers.
+He knew (from a post I wrote about it) that I am in search of a new pair of speakers after many years; he wanted to harm my public image, so he decided that it was time to backbite me.

 Of course no one cares about this moron, but this story made me feel bad once again with what people (don’t) understand about donations.